Erdogan targets enemies after poll triumph

 His AK Party swept the electoral map in Sunday's polls, retaining control of the two biggest cities Istanbul and Ankara and increasing its share of the national vote as his pugnacious leadership style, beloved by a loyal, conservative voter base, trumped a stream of corruption allegations and security leaks.

-From a balcony at AKP headquarters at the end of a long and bitter election that became a referendum on his rule, Erdogan told thousands of cheering supporters that his enemies in politics and the state, whom he has labeled "traitors," "terrorists" and "an alliance of evil", would pay the price.
+From a balcony at AKP headquarters at the end of a long and bitter election that became a referendum on his rule, Erdogan told thousands of cheering supporters that his enemies in politics and the state, whom he has labelled "traitors", "terrorists" and "an alliance of evil", would pay the price.

 "We will enter their lair," he said, before a huge firework display lit up Ankara's midnight sky.
 "They will be brought to account.
 How can you threaten national security?"